chosenvincent1/Technical-Writing-Portfolio/README.md

 This portfolio showcase the collection of my technical writing samples, including articles, tutorials, and guides.
 It includes a variety of writing samples, from beginner-friendly tutorials to in-depth technical guides.

 ## About Me
-I am a software developer and technical writer with expertise in frontend, backend, and database development.
+I am a software developer and technical writer with expertise in frontend and backend development.
 My passion lies in creating innovative software solutions and breaking down complex technical concepts into easy-to-understand content.

 Over the years, I have written numerous articles for various companies and publications, covering a wide range of topics in software development, IT, and emerging technologies.
 My writing focuses on making complex technical concepts approachable and useful to readers of all skill levels.